Web Analytics Made Easy - StatCounter

-Three Digital Points Between You and Your Vote in Pennsylvania
+Three Points Between You and Your Vote

 It is election day, and Pennsylvania's 19 Electoral College votes could determine who becomes president.
 The state has swung back and forth — Donald Trump won it in 2016 by 44,292 votes, then Joe Biden took it in 2020 by 80,555.
 In a state where such small margins decide elections, every vote matters.